There’s an old saying that the more things change, the more they stay the same.

 This also ties into another area in which you should be paying a lot of attention: building brand recognition, loyalty, and preference over just content marketing alone.

-If you’ve taken the time to provide value and give them the peace of mind in knowing you’re a trusted expert, it won’t matter what organic search does.
+If you’ve taken the time to provide value and give them the peace of mind of knowing you’re a trusted expert, it won’t matter what organic search does.

 You’ll still achieve the same end results.